Close Menu

 Velocity head

-Velocity Head Definition: This represent kinetic energy in a mass of flowing fluid in a pipe and measured in metres.
+Velocity Head Definition: This represents kinetic energy in a mass of flowing fluid in a pipe and measured in metres.

-Generally suction pipe design about the velocity 1 m/sec or less depends upon type of liquid
+Generally suction pipe design about the velocity 1 m/sec or less depends upon the type of liquid

 While calculating Pump Net Positive Suction Head (NPSH) Velocity head is impact is very less.